 18U Identification/Program Pathway

-There will only be an 18U Team Alberta program offered in a Canada Games year - the next Canada Games will be held in 2021.
+There will only be an 19U (Athletes born in 2003 or later) Team Alberta program offered in a Canada Games year - the next Canada Games will be held in 2022.
 High-performance athletes are strongly encouraged to connect with their post-secondary coach to ensure they follow an appropriate summer training program including a strength & conditioning as well as beach & indoor training.
 Athletes' need to appropriately prepare themselves for the demands of playing post-secondary volleyball.

-Volleyball Alberta will be offering an 18U Team Alberta Beach program for interested athletes.
+Volleyball Alberta will be offering a Team Alberta Beach program for interested athletes.

 Volleyball Canada will be offering a Youth & Junior Women's National team.